harilvfs/carch/README.md

 ## About

-What the heck is this script btw?
-Good question !
-It's none other than a collections of bash script designed to be simple enough for anyone.
-Like, anyone can simply run it by selecting the options.
-What the heck does this actually do?
-You will see different scripts on the menu, separated or defined as categories like system, terminal, desktop, development.. etc. As for the categories, there you will see script names — like in terminal you will see something like `Kitty`, `alacritty`, and so on.
-Then when you actually run the script, it will install package as well as apply my preconfigured setup that is minimal, beautiful, and simple enough for everyone to use.
-Same as you will find different scripts there — just choose and run.
-The script will handle everything for you in just a few clicks, like installing a window manager or any other thing you find in the menu.
+"What the heck is this script?
+Good question!
+It’s just a bunch of simple bash scripts anyone can run by picking options.
+You’ll see categories like system, `terminal`, `desktop`, `development`, etc. Inside each, there are script names — like in terminal, you’ll find `Kitty`, `alacritty`, and more.
+When you run one, it installs the package and sets up my minimal and clean config.
+That’s it.
+Just pick, run, and it does the rest for you.

 > [!NOTE]
-> Yeah, the script is fully automated, but that doesn't mean it will work on every machine or system.
-Maybe your system has some very specific preconfigured setup, so maybe the script will not work there.
+> Yeah, the script does everything by itself, but it might not work on every system.
+> If your setup is a bit different, some stuff might break.
-> As in the menu, you can see the preview of the scripts — you can always walk around to see what the script actually does.
+> Just check the preview in the menu to see what the script actually does.

-Yeah, most scripts are stable, but if you find any bugs, errors, or anything else, please open a [bug report](https://github.com/harilvfs/carch/issues).
+Yeah, most scripts work fine, but if you find any bugs, drop a [bug report](https://github.com/harilvfs/carch/issues).
-Or if you have any feature suggestions or improvements from your side, you're always welcome to open a [feature request](https://github.com/harilvfs/carch/issues) too.
+Got ideas or features to add?
+Open a [feature request](https://github.com/harilvfs/carch/issues) anytime!

 > **Btw, I highly recommend checking out the Carch [docs](https://carch-org.github.io/docs) for more details.**

 ## Live Test 🎯

 You can run or use Carch directly without installing it on your system.

-> [!NOTE]
-> ⚡ Make sure to have the `figlet` and `fzf` packages already installed.
->
-> **Arch**
-> ```sh
-> sudo pacman -S --noconfirm figlet fzf
-> ```
-> **Fedora**
-> ```sh
-> sudo dnf install figlet fzf -y
-> ```

-Choose one of the following commands to try Carch:
+Choose one of the following version to try Carch:

 ⭐ Stable Version [ Latest Release ]